-Organizational citizenship theory suggests that members of organizations may display organizational citizenship behavior via actions that are beyond their prescribed duties and that directed towards individuals (Organ & Ryan, 1995).
+Organizational citizenship theory suggests that members of organizations may display organizational citizenship behavior via actions that are beyond their prescribed duties and that directed towards individuals (Organ and Ryan 1995).
 In this study, we view faculty including undergraduates on their research project as a demonstration of organizational citizenship behavior.
-Research suggests that job satisfaction of organizational members and their perceptions of the organizational climate predict the extent to which individuals demonstrate organizational citizenship behavior (Johnson, 2002; Merkel, 2001; Prince, Felder, & Brent, 2007).
+Research suggests that job satisfaction of organizational members and their perceptions of the organizational climate predict the extent to which individuals demonstrate organizational citizenship behavior (Johnson 2002; Merkel 2001; Prince et al. 2007).
 Therefore, we include in our guiding framework a series of measures about faculty perceptions of the climate at their institution as well as measures of whether faculty feel their values are congruent with the dominant institutional values.
 We also incorporate in our model measures of faculty's commitment to undergraduate education, as we view this as a potential catalyst for devoting additional time and resources to mentor undergraduates.